ArrogantGao/GSoC2024-Report/README.md

 ### Current status

-Currently, the package [TreeWidthSolver.jl](https://github.com/ArrogantGao/TreeWidthSolver.jl) has been released and can be used as a standalone package.
-A new version of [OMEinsumContractionOrders.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl) has been released with the new optimizers and visualization tools.
+Currently, the package [TreeWidthSolver.jl](https://github.com/ArrogantGao/TreeWidthSolver.jl) has been released (see [https://github.com/JuliaRegistries/General/pull/113364](https://github.com/JuliaRegistries/General/pull/113364)) and can be used as a standalone package.
+A new version of [OMEinsumContractionOrders.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl) has been released with the new optimizers and visualization tools (see [https://github.com/JuliaRegistries/General/pull/113223](https://github.com/JuliaRegistries/General/pull/113223)).
 The porting of the optimizers to TensorOperations.jl is still in progress and will be released soon.

 ### Links to the repositories and PRs